-The popular root vegetable moved last night to quell speculation with a statement that hinted at artistic tensions behind the scenes, between the charismatic carrot and the producers of Aldi’s festive campaign.
+Kevin, the popular root vegetable, responded to speculation last night with a statement that expressed his sadness at the growing rift between the charismatic carrot and the producers of Aldi’s festive campaign.

 An Advertising Standards Authority spokesman said ‘We understand that Kevin is immensely popular with the influential 5 to 8-year-old demographic, however his association with the sale of alcohol was inappropriate’.